 So if you ever needed additional functionality with a hosted platform, you’d have to wait until the platform added that functionality natively or created a custom integration.

-And if you wanted to solve the problem and add the functionality yourself, you would have to go down the WordPress route or hire a developer, both of which are not easy or hassle-free solutions by any means.
+And if you wanted to solve the problem and add the functionality yourself, you would have to go down the WordPress route or hire a developer, both of which aren’t easy or hassle-free solutions by any means.

 This is where the Thinkific App Store becomes a game-changer.
 It gives creators more flexibility and control in extending Thinkific’s functionality without taking away from the ease of use.